abs-tudelft/abs-info/src/general_information/finn_qce.md

 # How to use FINN on qce-alveo01

+Before you use FINN on qce-alveo01 check with `top` if someone else is using the server and discuss with the people whether you can start your experiments.
+FINN uses Vivado and Vitis and can use a lot of resources.

 ## FINN

 FINN is an open source experimental framework from Xilinx research labs, it allows the user to explore deep neural network inference on FPGAs.